 How is Raynaud's diagnosed?

+Talking to your primary care doctor is a great first step toward diagnosis.
 Your doctor can reach a diagnosis by asking you questions about your symptoms and doing a physical exam.
 It’s also helpful if you can show them a photo of the affected area.

 While there’s no test to determine whether you have Raynaud’s, your doctor may do a blood test to rule out other conditions that might be causing your symptoms.
+If an autoimmune disease is suspected, they may refer you to a specialist like a rheumatologist for additional expertise.

-How is Raynaud's treated?
+How is Raynaud's disease treated?

 Try these tips for preventing Raynaud’s attacks:

 - Bundle up outside – Take precautions in cold weather with thick clothing, especially on your hands and feet.
-Run the heat in your car before driving in the winter, and try using chemical warming packs in your mittens to help keep your hands warm for extended periods outside.
+Run the heat in your car before driving in the winter and try using chemical warming packs in your mittens to help keep your hands warm for extended periods outside.

 - Reduce stress – Emotional stress has been known to trigger Raynaud’s symptoms for some people.
 Help prevent it by taking care of your mental health and finding ways to manage stress.